 The Company's registered address is "Kej 13 Noemvri" No 6, 1000, Skopje, Republic of North Macedonia.
-The average number of employees of the Company based on the working hours during 2018 was 1,129 (2017: 1,117).
+The average number of employees of the Company based on the working hours during 2019 was 1,060 (2018: 1,129).

 1.2.
-Regulation environment - Mobile Line
+Regulatory Environment - Mobile Line

-On 5 September 2008 the Agency for Electronic Communications (the Agency), ex officio, issued a notification to the Company for those public electronic communication networks and/or services which have been allocated thereto under the Concession Contracts.
-The license for radiofrequencies used by the Company with a bandwidth of 25 MHz in the GSM 900 band, was also issued in a form regulated in the ECL with a validity period until 5 September 2018, and in 2018 it was renewed for additional 10 years until 2028, in accordance with the ECL.
-Due to changes in the bylaws, the 900 MHz band was opened for UMTS technology and at the request of the Company, the radiofrequency license was changed so that these frequencies are now available for both GSM and UMTS technology.
+On 5 September 2008 the Agency for Electronic Communications (hereinafter referred to as "the Agency"), ex officio, issued a notification to the Company for those public electronic communication networks and/or services which have been allocated thereto under the Concession Contracts.
+The license for radiofrequencies used by the Company in the GSM 900 band was also issued in a form regulated in the ECL with a validity period until 5 September 2018, and in 2018 it was renewed for additional 10 years until 2028, in accordance with the ECL.
+Due to the changes in the bylaws, the 900 MHz band is opened for UMTS technology and at the request of the Company, the radiofrequency license is changed so that these frequencies are now technology neutral.

-In 2008 a decision for granting three radiofrequencies licenses were adopted.
+In 2008 a decision for granting three radiofrequencies licenses was adopted.
 The validity of the license was 10 years, i.e. until 17 December 2018.
-The License was renewed in 2018 for 10 years, until 2028, in accordance with the ECL.
+The license was renewed in 2018 for 10 years, until 2028, in accordance with the ECL.